GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 At the start we will focus on the integration of the subcomponents of the two main subsystem that we have identified that will be performed in parallel:

   * **CarSystem**: At first the tests will be carried out on a virtual machine to simulate the car environment with a stub and a driver for the **SensorsController**, later on, after the unit test of the sensor controller in a real vehicle, the whole Car Application will be deployed on a car and the integration with the **SensorsController** properly tested.

+  * **PWEService**: To test the components of the central node we will use a strategy based on the bottom-up approach, starting from the back-end going towards the front-end:
+    * Step 1: we will test the integration of the component of the data access layer.
+    * Step 2: we will test the integration of the internal components(the ones which do not realize any interface accessible from external components) with the data access components.
+    * Step 3: we will test the integration of the internal components within each other.
+    * Step 4: we will test the integration of the most external components with the rest of the system.

 ## 2.4 Sequence of component integration